 From how to self-examine to where to find social support and your options for financial aid, here’s your guide to navigating breast cancer.

 According to the Breast Cancer Welfare Association of Malaysia (BCWA), one in 20 Malaysian women are at risk of developing breast cancer.
 In any case, it’s important to get diagnosed as early as possible to optimise the positive outcomes of your diagnosis.

-However, even if early detection was not possible for you, there are plenty of treatment avenues for you to explore.
+However, even if early detection is not possible for you, there are also plenty of treatment avenues for you to explore.
 In light of this, we’ve consulted both the BCWA and a consultant oncologist to create this guide for Breast Cancer Awareness Month.

-Find the answers to all the questions you could possibly have ahead.
+Find the answers to all your burning questions ahead.

 How do I self-examine?